-A final analysis of the evidence indicates that the facility is substantially compliance with this standard.
+The auditor finds that the facility exceeds the standard in that background checks are done, not just for new employees or for employees seeking promotion, but also for employees seeking lateral transfer to a position that has very different duties than the position they currently hold.
+This provides another opportunity to discover important information that may have been previously overlooked.
 There is no corrective action to take.
-Auditor finds that the facility actually exceeds the standard in that background checks are done, not just for new employees or for employees seeking promotion, but also for employees seeking to lateral transfer to a position that has very different duties than the position they currently hold.
-This provides another opportunity to discover important information that may have been previously overlooked.

-115.18 Upgrades to facilities and technologies
+Standard 115.18: Upgrades to facilities and technologies